deadman96385/Acer-M5-583P-Hackintosh-Config/README.md

 * WhateverGreen - Plugin for Lilu that fixes various GPU releated things in the system for AMD, Intel, Nvidia

 ## TODO
-1. Install Broadcom BCM4352 Azurewave AW-CE123H WIFI/BT card when it arrives.
-2. Map the USB Ports in the proper way instead of injecting them all.
+1. Map the USB Ports in the proper way instead of injecting them all.
-3. Get the Battery and Charging being detected (Requires DSDT patching) It isn't the end of the world because the charging hardware will still work properly and the charging indicator led works as well.
+2. Get the Battery and Charging being detected (Requires DSDT patching) It isn't the end of the world because the charging hardware will still work properly and the charging indicator led works as well.
-4. Figure out what Realtek audio codec is being used so i can replace VoodooHDA with the proper AppleALC Kext.